bcabanes/generator-frontcow/README.md

 #### Foundation 5
 FrontCow use the amazing [Foundation5 front-end framework](http://foundation.zurb.com/) powered by Zurb, which is "The most advanced responsive front-end framework in the world".

-#### Bourbon + FontAwesome
+#### FontAwesome
-FrontCow gives you the possibility to add the [Bourbon SASS library](http://bourbon.io/) to your project to get a lot a nice SASS mixins, and [FontAwesome](http://fortawesome.github.io/Font-Awesome/), the popular iconic webfont.
+FrontCow gives you the possibility to add  [FontAwesome](http://fortawesome.github.io/Font-Awesome/), the popular iconic webfont.

+#### BrowserSync

+FrontCow use [BrowserSync](http://www.browsersync.io/) to build a simple static server highly customisable.

 #### Atomic Design
 FrontCow is developed with the [Atomic Design](http://bradfrostweb.com/blog/post/atomic-web-design/) architecture in mind, so it will create and organize your SCSS in a particulare file system: